|

 Instructions

-• Add the egg, one at a time, along with the vanilla, and lemon juice & zest, beating until combined and creamy.
+• Add the eggs, one at a time, along with the vanilla, lemon juice & zest, beating until combined and creamy.

-• Place into the oven and bake for 15 minutes.
+• Place into the oven to bake for 15 minutes.

 • After the cake has baked for 15 minutes, slide the oven rack out and scatter the fruit evenly over the top of the cake, working quickly.

-• Remove from the oven and allow to cool for a few minutes on a cooling rack before releasing the latch of the springform cake pan and removing it from the cake to allow it to continue to cool.
+• Remove from the oven and cool for a few minutes on a wire cooling rack.

 • Serve with powdered sugar sprinkled on top.
 Enjoy.